bjornarprytz/discovery/readme.md

 - Ingest custom texts
 - Use VisibleOnScreenNotifier2D on the text-segment
 - Make all ambiance "loopable"
+- New Game Mode: Vertical Limit
+  - Limited number of vertical moves
+  - New Lose condition: running out of vertical moves
+  - Get additional moves when completing a word (depending on length?)

 - Still support web export
   - Branch, and remove steam references from that version, and update the export templates